Gwyneth Paltrow denies causing Utah ski crash

 Sanderson, a retired optometrist, told reporters in Salt Lake City on the day he sued that he waited to file the lawsuit for nearly three years because he had problems with attorneys and could not function properly because of the concussion.

+But the instructor said in his report said he did not actually see the collision and only heard Paltrow scream and hit the ground.
+He did not explain in the report how he knew that Sanderson caused the collision.

+Sanderson in his lawsuit accused the instructor of filing a false report.
+Sanderson said he also heard Paltrow scream, right before he said she crashed into him, his lawsuit said.

-Deer Valley Resort spokeswoman Emily Summers has said previously that the resort cannot comment on pending legal matters.
+Deer Valley Resort spokeswoman Emily Summers said today that the resort cannot comment on pending legal matters.
 Sanderson’s lawsuit against Paltrow also includes the resort as a defendant.

-Paltrow is known for her roles in “Shakespeare in Love” and the “Iron Man” movies.
-She also owns a lifestyle company called goop.
+The resort’s attorneys asked the judge to dismiss the lawsuit in a court filing Tuesday in which they denied that the instructor falsified the report and defended how ski patrol personnel responded to the crash.

+The resort said its ski patrol hauled Sanderson in a toboggan to a medical tent after the collision.
+The resort denied it inflicted the emotional distress Sanderson said he suffered after the collision.

 Having trouble with comments?
 Learn more here.